The Longford Diaspora The Longford Diaspora

 There is a wide range of sources for Longford history and genealogy available from Longford Library Heritage and Archives, Town Centre, Longford.

 The Longford Genealogical Centre, 17 Dublin Street, Longford has most church records in database format.
-The Centre is open on a part-time basis.
-It will deal with queries submitted by post or email.
+The Centre is no longer open to the public but you can submit a query by post or email.
 There are charges which are available on application.

 The Office of the Registrar of Births, Marriages and Deaths, Health Centre, Dublin Road, Longford holds state (civil) records of births, marriages and deaths from 1864.
 Please note it is a working office and does not have a research facility.
 You are advised to contact it to discuss your enquiry prior to visiting.